doloadama/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - change the working directory to the prvious one ls -al . .. /directory list the working directory, the parent directory and /boot directory all in long format file filename display the type of the file ln -s  target link : create a symbolic link to a defined target
+cd - change the working directory to the prvious one ls -al . .. /directory list the working directory, the parent directory and /boot directory all in long format file filename display the type of the file ln -s  target link : create a symbolic link to a defined target cp *.html copy the html files